 Instagram is a powerful platform that carries massive value for brands.
 And the hyper-growth we are witnessing in the popularity of Instagram influencers may have you considering a similar career choice.

 In this article, we’ll share some tips on how to become an Instagram influencer and start making money through brand partnerships.
-Let it be known: there’s no easy way to become an influencer.
+Let it be known: there’s no easy way to become an influencer, and Instagram monetization is no simple task.
 But this guide will get you started and moving in the right direction.

 1. Choose A Niche You’re Passionate About